whassani/objecta-labs/business/business-plan.md

-# AgentForge Business Plan
+# ObjectaLabs Business Plan

 ## Executive Summary

-AgentForge is a SaaS platform that enables businesses to create, deploy, and manage customized AI agents.
+ObjectaLabs is a SaaS platform that enables businesses to create, deploy, and manage customized AI agents.
 With the AI market projected to reach $190B by 2025, we're positioned to capture a significant share of the rapidly growing AI-as-a-Service segment.

 ### Mission
 Democratize AI agent technology, making it accessible to businesses of all sizes.